BAE-EADS merger would advance Europe's military goals

 NATO is promoting a policy of “smart defence” which encourages members to cooperate in developing and maintaining military capabilities.
 The alliance approved an initial package of multinational projects at its Chicago summit in May.

-In a similar initiative, EU defence ministers agreed last November to pool resources in 11 defence fields ranging from mid-air refueling to field hospitals.
+In a similar initiative, EU defence ministers agreed last November to pool resources in 11 defence fields ranging from mid-air refuelling to field hospitals.

 The EU’s internal market commissioner, Michel Barnier, said last November that EU states must cooperate to develop vital military capabilities, keep a defence industry base in Europe and allow European defence industries to stay competitive.